Case Study Shell

 The course is taught in English.
 It is divided into two units:

-The kick-off meeting and formation of groups will take place on Friday, 06 November, 2020, from 2 pm to 6 pm, via Zoom (please use the following link: https://uni-hamburg.zoom.us/j/91485051225?pwd=Y25QaUd6ckx3TnppNXloaldYQWlPZz09).
-You need to have the app installed, as participating via the browser is not possible.
-During the kick-off meeting, Shell representatives will present the company Royal Dutch Shell and the topic of the case study.
-There will be sufficient room for discussions and questions.
-The tutors of the Chair for Business Ethics and Management will give all relevant administrative information and introduce the students to helpful methods for handling the case.
+The kick-off meeting and formation of groups will take place on Thursday, 20 October 2022, 2 pm – 5 pm, Room A 411, VMP 9.
+During the kick-off meeting, Shell representatives will present the company Royal Dutch Shell and the assignment of the case study.
+There will be sufficient time for discussions and questions.
+The tutors of the Chair for Business Ethics and Management will provide relevant administrative information and introduce the students to helpful methods for handling the case.
 Students will then be divided into three to four groups.
 Furthermore, students will obtain general information as to the group work and expected content of the case study presentation and the paper.